Bonfires and Smoke

 What can you do if you are disturbed by domestic bonfire smoke?

-Burning from business or trade sites
+Burning from business, trade or construction sites

 Under the Highways Act 1980, anyone lighting a fire and allowing smoke to drift across a road faces a fine if it endangers traffic.
 Contact the police via their non-emergency telephone number 101.